AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-pools/create-resource-pools.md

 filename: create-resource-pools
 product-area: resource-management
 navigation-topic: resource-pools
-title: Create resource pools in Adobe Workfront
+title: Create resource pools
 description: Resource pools are collections of users that help you manage resources easier in Adobe Workfront.
-For more information about resource pools, see Resource pools overview in Adobe Workfront.
+For more information about resource pools, see Resource pools overview .
 ---

-# Create resource pools in Adobe Workfront
+# Create resource pools

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Resource pools are collections of users that help you manage resources easier in Adobe Workfront.
-For more information about resource pools, see [Resource pools overview in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).
+For more information about resource pools, see [Resource pools overview](../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).

 ## Access requirements